-After all of the excitement of the Michelin Restaurant Awards night, Chan Hon Meng was back work the very next day, highlighting his committment to hard work.
+After all of the excitement of the Michelin Restaurant Awards night, Chan Hon Meng was back work the very next day, highlighting his commitment to hard work.

-The menu at Hong Kong Soya Sauce Chicken Rice and Noodle is very simple, allowing Mr Chan to really understand the food that he is cooking, to experiment with the nuances of the flavours and textures and to develop his product over many years.
-This iterative approach to a small menu has allowed him to become a master of the noodles and chickens that he serves.
-It also makes costing his business very simple, allowing him to focus on what is important, the food, knowing that the business is profitable.
+The menu at Hong Kong Soya Sauce Chicken Rice and Noodle is very simple, allowing Mr. Chan to really understand the food that he is cooking.
+He has been constantly experimenting with the nuances of the flavours and textures and to develop his product over many years.
+This repetitive approach to a small menu has allowed him to become a master of the noodles and chickens that he serves.
+It also makes costing his business very simple, allowing him to focus on what is important: the food, knowing that the business is profitable.
 Increasing the number of items on the menu makes it increasingly difficult to become an expert in any of them.
-This is a secret of profitable hospitality businesses that is forced on food truck and street food hawkers.
+This is one secret of profitable hospitality businesses that is forced on food truck and street food hawkers.
 The limited amount of space and burners precludes a large laundry list of menu items, so they focus on a couple of items and they try to do them as well as possible.

 So how exactly would a Michelin recommendation have come about for a street food hawker?
-It may be a cunning marketing ploy for Michelin to expand their demographic by starting to award food that is more accessible, but there is no doubt that the food at Hong Kong Soya Sauce Chicken Rice and Noodle is amazing.
-The queue starts forming before the restaurant is open and day in and day out he is able to sell 150 chickens worth of food.
+It may be a cunning marketing ploy for Michelin to expand their demographic by starting to award food that is more accessible.
+But there is no doubt that the food at Hong Kong Soya Sauce Chicken Rice and Noodle is nothing short of amazing.
+The queue starts forming before the restaurant is open and day in, day out he is able to sell 150 chickens worth of food.

 What does this mean for your Restaurant?

-The key message from Mr Chan for all Restaurant owners is that he has been able to achieve all of this success with Hong Kong Soya Sauce Chicken Rice and Noodle with very little resources.
+The key message from Mr. Chan for all Restaurant owners is that he has been able to achieve success with Hong Kong Soya Sauce Chicken Rice and Noodle with very little resources.

 - He has not published a book